Security objectives

 Enigm OS provides device-level policy enforcement, Trust Security Center state, setup controls, launcher policy, network policy, privacy mode, device management, and OTA verification.
 OS security state should be represented through clear status categories without exposing non-public implementation details.Trust Security Center

 Trust Security Center is the posture and security-state surface for Enigm OS.
-It should summarize device trust state, network-policy state, privacy controls, and security warnings in a way that is reviewable by users and administrators.Enigm Command
+It should summarize Device Trust state, network-policy state, privacy controls, and security warnings in a way that is reviewable by users and administrators.Enigm Command

 Security-relevant events should be recorded with enough context to support investigation and compliance review.
 Audit events should minimize metadata and must not include protected content or credential material.
 Auditable event categories include:- Enigm App authentication and authorization outcomes